Student Assessment Policy

 • a breakdown showing percentages attributed to each evaluation

-• student’s final grade unless with the written permission of the respective program chair or required by regulatory bodies
+• no single assessment counting for more than 40 per cent of a student’s final grade unless with the written permission of the respective program chair or required by regulatory bodies

 • the results of each evaluation, along with meaningful feedback, provided to students within 10 business days, or before the date of the next assessments, whichever is soonest, to inform future graded assessments (Exceptions to this timeline must be approved by the respective program chair and communicated to students in advance of issuing the evaluation).